 The Ohio Department of Transportation arranges highway cleanup using the Adopt A Highway program.
-Various area secular groups have participated over the years including The Humanist Community of Central Ohio and Central Ohio United Non-Theists.
-Most recently, Mid Ohio Atheists has been holding cleanup events to maintain a section of highway which sports a sign indicating their sponsorship and their Gold Star status.
+Various area secular groups have participated over the years including The Humanist Community of Central Ohio (HCCO) and Central Ohio United Non-Theists (COUNT).
+Mid Ohio Atheists has been holding cleanup events to maintain a section of highway which sports a sign indicating their sponsorship and their Gold Star status.
 In 2019, HCCO and COUNT shifted their highway cleanups to a new site – the route 270 and Cleveland Ave interchange.
 Two 2019 cleanup events were held involving 12 volunteers who spent 37.5 hours filling about 20 bags in total.

 Community Shelter Board/Van Buren Dr Homeless Shelter